MG977/GIS4schools-RS/_build/html/_sources/rs_imageanalysis.rst.txt

 	Spectral signature of a decidous tree with highlighted the gap between the red and NIR.

 Moreover, the more vigour the vegetation is, or the more green biomass is present, the larger this gap is (:numref:`Fig2_SI`).
-Therefore, the difference between NIR and red reflectances is used as a proxy for overall amount + health of green vegetation.
+Therefore, the difference between NIR and red reflectances is used as a proxy for overall "amount + health" of green vegetation.

 .. _Fig2_SI:
 .. figure:: /Figure/Fig2_SI.png